darrin-l/darrin-l/README.md

 ## Hi there 👋

+Experienced retail professional with a passion for data analysis and report generation.

+This space is where I showcase my projects.

+- SQL
+- Power BI

+🌱 I’m currently learning Python.

 <!--
 **darrin-l/darrin-l** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.